francis77ajay/ExpressMongo/README.md

 SchoolDB is the Database name  for mongodb.

 # OPERATION
-Create Student & Class
+Create Student & Class.
-Update Student's Class with Standard and Division Delete Student & Class
+Update Student's Class with Standard and Division.
+Delete Student & Class.
-Read All Students in a class
+Read All Students in a class.
-Read all Students in a standard
+Read all Students in a standard.